WCramRTC/CSI248F23_GuidedActivity1/README.md

 6. Create a new folder called ScreenShots
 7. Take a screenshot of your Visual Studio Code and Terminal Window and save in it your Screenshots folder
 8. use cd .. to back out of the screenshots folder
-9. Type touch hello.txt to create a new file
+9. Type touch hello.txt (windows new-item hello.txt) to create a new file
 10. You will see this file inside of Visual Studio code
 11. Inside of the file type your name and save the file
 12. Go back to the terminal and type cat hello.txt